xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 - Drupal Syntax Highlighting
 - Tailwind CSS IntelliSense

-### Workflow using SFTP
+### Development workflow using SFTP

 If local development is not ideal, then use SFTP to develop directly on Pantheon Dev environment.
+This option takes the least time to get set up.

 https://docs.pantheon.io/guides/sftp

-### Workflow for Git
+### Developmet workflow for Git

 This assumes you've already setup local development using DDEV.